Did you know that you can use Option Sets to save time when creating your Bubble application?

 Create a new Option Set in Bubble

 To set them up, go over to the Data tab on the left and select Option sets.

 Your Option Sets will not look like this.
 They'll be empty.

 You can click on 'New option set' to create one.

 Once you create an Option set, you can start defining the Options.

-You can add for example a list of Categories a product can have if you have an ecommerce app.
-This Option set can then be referenced in the dropdown that you show to users.
-We'll get to that in a bit.
+You can add, for example, a list of Categories a product can have if you are selling clothes.
+This Option set can then be used as the chosen source for a dropdown that you show to users.
+We'll talk about that later.

-So, when you'll add an option with Display attribute as Shoes, you can also set the Price attribute as $10.
-This will allow you to use the Price attribute wherever you're using the Option set.
+So, when you add an option with the Display attribute as Shoes, you can also set the Price attribute as $10.
+This will allow you to use the Price attribute wherever you're using the Options set.

-Simply select the Choice style as Dynamic and Type of Choices as the name of the Option set that you created.
+Select the Choice style as Dynamic and Type of Choices as the name of the Option set that you created.
 The choice source will All Option sets name.
-The Option Caption will be the Attribute that you want to be used in the dropdown.
+The Option Caption will be the Attribute you want to use in the dropdown.

 Similarly, the Choice style should be dynamic for the radio buttons and the Choice source as All Option sets name.